ICE 1: Breadboard Half Adder#

 Fig. 11 LED wiring#

-For your final test, simply turn on the power and test your switches.
+For your final test, simply turn on the power and test your switches to ensure they match your half adder logic equations!

 Demonstrate your operational circuit to your instructor.

-• When all switches are off, the output is 0, LED is off.
+• When all switches are off, the LEDs are off.

-• When any switch (A-D) is turned on, the output is 1, LED will light.
+• When any one switch (A or B) is turned on, the LED connected to the 74LS86 will light up.